+Current status -

-Current status - The Heirloom Collective, Inc. has an FCR for Cultivation in Bernardston and has commenced operations.
-Additionally, we have a PCR for 3 Medical Retail locations.
+Medical - The Heirloom Collective, Inc. has an FCR for Cultivation and Processing in Bernardston and has commenced operations.
+We expect an FCR for Retail in Hadley in Oct 2019.
+Additionally, we have a PCR for a Medical Retail location Greenfield.